Contemporary rationalists

 That said, N-Gate’s burn was funny for me.

 just because the comments section of some asshole’s blog happens to be a place where technolibertarians cross-pollinate with white supremacists, says Hackernews, doesn’t mean it’s fair to focus on that instead of on how smart that blog’s readership has convinced itself it is.
-So smart, in fact, that to criticize them at all is tantamount to an admission that you’re up to something.
+So smart, in fact, that to criticise them at all is tantamount to an admission that you’re up to something.
 This sort of censorship, concludes Hackernews, should never have been allowed to be published.

 9 Demography of the rationalists